History of First Amendment to the United States Constitution in Timeline

 1990: Austin v.
 Michigan Chamber of Commerce Overruled

-In 1990, the Austin v.
-Michigan Chamber of Commerce, upheld a state law that prohibited corporations from using treasury funds to support or oppose candidates in elections.
-This case was overruled in 2010.
+In 1990, Austin v.
+Michigan Chamber of Commerce had upheld a state law that prohibited corporations from using treasury funds to support or oppose candidates in elections.
+In 2010, this decision was overruled by Citizens United v.
+Federal Election Commission.

 1990: Milkovich v.
 Lorain Journal Co.

-In 1990, the Court ruled in Milkovich v.
-Lorain Journal Co. that the First Amendment offers no wholesale exception to defamation law for statements labeled "opinion", requiring statements to be provably false to be subject to a libel suit.
+In 1990, the Supreme Court ruled in Milkovich v.
+Lorain Journal Co. that the First Amendment does not provide blanket protection for statements labeled as "opinion" in defamation cases.
+A statement must be demonstrably false to be the subject of a libel suit.

 1991: Leathers v.
 Medlock

-In 1991, the Supreme Court found that states may treat different types of the media differently in Leathers v.
-Medlock, such as by taxing cable television, but not newspapers.
+In 1991, in the case Leathers v.
+Medlock, the Supreme Court found that states may treat different types of media differently, such as by taxing cable television but not newspapers, as long as the taxation doesn't suppress particular ideas.

 1991: Simon & Schuster v.
 Crime Victims Board

-In 1993, U.S. Supreme Court Justice John Paul Stevens commented on the phraseology of the First Amendment in a journal article, emphasizing the word 'the' in 'the freedom of speech'.
+In 1993, U.S. Supreme Court Justice John Paul Stevens commented on the phraseology of the First Amendment, focusing on the word 'the' in 'the freedom of speech', suggesting it implies a previously identified category of speech.

 1993: Religious Freedom Restoration Act (RFRA)